 2.3 Antennas

-A variety of types of antennas are used on radars operating in the 8 500-10 500 MHz band.
-Antennas in this band are generally of convenient size and thus are of interest for applications where mobility and light weight are important and long range is not.
-Many radars in the 8 500-10 500 MHz band operate in a variety of modes, including search and navigation (weather observation) modes.
+A variety of types of antennas are used on radars operating in the frequency band 8 500-10 680 MHz.
+Antennas in this frequency band are generally of convenient size and thus are of interest for applications where mobility and light weight are important and long range is not.
+Many types of radar in the frequency band 8 500-10 680 MHz operate in a variety of modes, including search and navigation (weather observation) modes.
 The antennas for such radars usually scan through 360 in the horizontal plane.

-Other radars in the band are more specialized and limit scanning to a fixed sector.
-Most radars in 8 500-10 500 MHz use mechanical scanning, however newer-generation radars use electronically scanned array antennas.
+Other radars in the frequency band are more specialized and limit scanning to a fixed sector.
+Most radars in the frequency band 8 500-10 680 MHz use mechanical scanning, however newer-generation radars use electronically scanned array antennas.
 Horizontal, vertical, and circular polarizations are used.
 Typical antenna heights for ground-based and shipborne radars are 8 m and 30 m above surface level, respectively, although many maritime radionavigation radars are lower than 30 m.

-3 Additional technical and operational characteristics of shipborne radionavigation systems in the 9 300-9 500 MHz band
+3 Additional technical and operational characteristics of shipborne radionavigation systems in the frequency band 9 200-9 500 MHz

 In global terms a clear distinction can be made between radars that conform to the requirements of the International Maritime Organization (IMO) (including those used on fishing vessels), those that are used for inland navigation (rivers) and those fitted on a voluntary basis in pleasure crafts, for safety purposes.